Glaze, coat or decorate bake-off products for sale in a retail environment

 • 💡When discussing organisational requirements, give concrete examples from your workplace, such as the store’s cleaning schedule or standard operating procedure for glazing.

-• 💡Use specific examples from your workplace or case studies to illustrate your answers.
-For instance, when discussing customer service, describe a time you dealt with a difficult customer and how you resolved the issue.
+• 💡Use specific examples from your work experience or case studies to illustrate your answers.
+For instance, when discussing customer service, describe a time you resolved a complaint and explain the steps you took.
 This shows practical application of knowledge.

 Common Mistakes